samuelmebrahtu/ai-enhanced-coding-exercise/EXERCISE.md

 - `src/styles`
 - `tests/components`

+Reminder of what a good AI workflow includes:
+- Familiarise yourself with the codebase structure.
+You can ask Windsurf to give you an overview.
+- Enable planning mode and toggle 'write' mode in Windsurf's Cascade Window.
+- In Cascade Window, Write the feature requirements.
+Use @folder to help Cascade determine the context.
+Ask to create an implementation plan and let you review it before proceeding.
+- Read through the plan, edit if needed, and when happy ask Cascade to implement the plan (if you edited the plan, mention it in the prompt)
+- See if the feature works as expected in the browser.
+You may want to paste any error messages into Cascade.
+- Have a read through the generated code.
+You can ask Cascade to explain anything you don't understand (select the lines in editor and hit ctrl/cmd + shift + L
+- If you haven't in the original plan, ask Cascade to write and run unit tests for the new functionality.
+They should all be passing.

 ### Part 2: AI Optimization Comparison

 After completing Part 1, save your changes and switch to the `ai-optimized` branch: